Bath & Body Works

 If the ~$7.29B base shrinks on the guided trajectory, operating leverage works in reverse unless cost actions offset.

-the balance sheet limits management's room to improvise
+The balance sheet limits management's room to improvise

 Long-term debt is material for a retailer (~$3.9B is a prior-snapshot ballpark — confirm on the latest filing).
 FY2025 GAAP net margin was ~8.9%; FY2026 adjusted EPS guide is below FY2025 adjusted EPS.